replit/blog/posts/kajam-winners.md

 # The end

-If you'd like to watch our stream where we announced the winners, you can find the video on [our YouTube](https://www.youtube.com/watch?v=gOecj6Zktik).
+Prefer to catch up on our winners with a video?
+Catch our announcement stream [on YouTube](https://www.youtube.com/watch?v=gOecj6Zktik).

 ### Thanks to everyone for participating in the 2021 Kajam game jam.
 We had so many great submissions, and we can't wait to see you next year!